-In the eCommerce industry, leading brands are using customer data to make more accurate suggestions for future purchases.
+In the ecommerce industry, leading brands are using customer data to make more accurate suggestions for future purchases.
 Aside from Amazon and eBay, which are known for relying heavily on customer insights when making product recommendations, brands like Walmart are also going all-in with customer data.
-According to CourseKey, in 2019, every hour, Walmart collected 2.5 petabytes of unstructured data from 1 million customers.
+Operating more than 10,500 stores in 19 countries, and with a substantial ecommerce presence, Walmart has the ability to tap into an enormous pool of data generated by various customer interactions.
+Whether it’s transactions conducted at brick and mortar stores, or the multitude of actions like product searches, views and additions to online shopping carts via the website or mobile app, each interaction serves as an opportunity to gather valuable insights into consumer behavior.
 Not only is this data used to personalize the shopping experience for customers, but the retail giant is also using it to make its pharmacies more efficient, improve store checkout, manage its supply chain and optimize product assortment.

 In the travel and hospitality sector, Canada’s two largest airlines, WestJet and Air Canada, are using customer data to provide personalized offers with the goal of making the flight booking process more efficient.
 A streamlined list of flights are presented based on a user’s interests and price preference, reducing the need for customers to spend time sifting through an arduous list of flight options.

 Meanwhile, Delta Airlines Inc. utilizes software to help monitor basic customer information during their travels.
 Flight attendants input real-time data into the tool to help the airline deliver a customized experience.
 For example, an apology email could be sent to each customer impacted by a flight delay, or a thank you email to a loyal customer for collecting a milestone number of frequent flier miles.